pqabelian/abewallet/docs/Abewallet-English.md

 # 2. Functionalities (User Interface)
 Abewallet provides the following functionalities to the users:
-1. A user can create his/her wallet, and a 24-words mnemonic and an initial (first) address will be returned.
+1. A user can create his wallet, then a crypto version, a 24-words mnemonic, and an initial (first) address will be returned.
-   **Note that mnemonic words can be used to restore the wallet.**
+   **Note that the crypto version and mnemonic words can be used to restore the wallet.**
-2. The wallet owner can configure his wallet to connect to a local or remote ABEC node.
+2. The wallet owner can configure his wallet to provide API services and connection to a local or remote ABEC node.
 3. The wallet owner can create addresses when needed, by running his wallet and using the provided APIs.
 4. Users can use the addresses created by wallet to receive coins, in mining or transfer.
 5. The wallet owner can run the wallet to synchronize the blockchain data when needed, and the wallet will communicate with the connected (running) ABEC node, scan the blockchain and update its local database.